Digital Signature Legality and Interest in the World

 The legality of digital signatures

-There are many national and international laws that confirm the legality of digital signatures.
-For example, the Electronic Signatures in Global and National Commerce Act (E-SIGN) was passed into law in 2000 by the United States.
-Alongside the Uniform Electronic Transactions Act (UETA), It signaled the beginning of acceptance for digital signatures worldwide.
+Many national and international laws confirm the legality of digital signatures.
+For example, the United States passed the Electronic Signatures in Global and National Commerce Act (E-SIGN) into law in 2000.
+Alongside the Uniform Electronic Transactions Act (UETA), it signaled the beginning of acceptance for digital signatures worldwide.

 Today, many other nations have followed suit to establish specific laws that enforce legality.
 Others have added it to existing laws.
 For instance, Canadian law states that letters, characters, and numbers can be used with digital signatures.